brknapp/brknapp.github.io/_posts/2022-07-09-project2-blog-post.md

 which trains each tree sequentially so that every tree that’s created is based off the previous one.
 However, boosted tree models are affected by outliers.

+You need to pick the best model based off of the data and the resulting statistics, like the standard deviation of the prediction errors, or root mean square error.